Wasteland 2: Release

 On December 13, 2013, Wasteland 2 became available as an early access beta on the Steam store.
 In May 2014, inXile announced that the release date would be at the end of August 2014.
 The game was subsequently delayed to September 2014, so as to be able to fulfill physical reward and game disk requirements.
-In August 2014, it was announced that the game will be released on September 19, 2014.
+In August 2014, it was announced that the game would be released on September 19, 2014.

 The standard edition contains a free copy of Wasteland 1 - The Original Classic, the game soundtrack and the game manual.
 A Digital Deluxe Edition was released on video game distribution services and contained a free copy of The Bard's Tale and three digital novellas set in the universe of the game.
 In addition, Deep Silver released a limited Ranger Edition available in Europe that included a collector's box, soundtrack, game manual, collector cards, a printed map of the game world, a download code for Wasteland 1 - The Original Classic, and a double sided poster.

 Director's Cut

 In February 2015, the developers announced that the game would be receiving a visual upgrade with the game engine being moved to Unity 5 from Unity 4.5, as well as new gameplay features and modding tools.

 On March 3, 2015, at the Game Developers Conference Microsoft announced that Wasteland 2 was in development for Xbox One.
 The following day, Wasteland 2 was announced for PlayStation 4.
 The console version was to be a port of the enhanced PC version of the game, then described as Wasteland 2: Game of the Year Edition.
 In April 2015, the developers said that it would run at 1080p resolution on both consoles.
 The enhanced version would be available for free to all Kickstarter backers and anyone who bought the original game.

 In June 2015, Wasteland 2: Game of the Year Edition was renamed to Wasteland 2: Director's Cut and a trailer showcasing the enhanced version was released on June 23, 2015.

 The Director's Cut was released digitally on October 13, 2015, with retail editions released on the same day in North America and other territories on October 16.

 In February 2017, inXile partnered with IndieBox, a monthly subscription box service, to release a physical version of Wasteland 2: Director's Cut.
-This limited collector’s edition included a DRM-free game disc, the official soundtrack, an instruction manual, Steam key, and various custom-designed collectible items.
+This limited collector's edition included a DRM-free game disc, the official soundtrack, an instruction manual, Steam key, and various custom-designed collectible items.

 Besides the visual upgrade, the Director's Cut edition featured many other improvements and additions: expanded voice-overs (with over 8,000 new lines of pre-recorded dialogue), new perks and quirks, a "Precision Strike" system allowing the player to target individual body parts to cripple or stun enemies or shatter their armour, redesigned encounters, a redesigned user interface, and controller support.